 Relationships create a safe place to resolve who we are.
 Relationships bring clarity.
 When kids see themselves the way a loving adult sees them, it changes how they see themselves.

 That’s why kids and teenagers need adults who will discover their world.
 They need adults who understand and respond accordingly to the crisis of every phase.
-When you respond with relationships that meet a kid’s most basic needs, and you give kids a healthy foundation for future relationships.
+When you respond with relationships that meet a kid’s most basic needs, you give kids a healthy foundation for future relationships.